fmitech/employee-manual/index.md

 #### Hard revert

-If we completely messed up a previous commit and want to return our working copy to a prestine state, we can use the `git reset` with the `--hard` option.
+If we completely messed up a previous commit and want to return our working copy to a pristine state, we can use the `git reset` with the `--hard` option.

 To illustrate this, modify the README file